rhysd/action-setup-vim/README.md

 If Vim is installed via release asset (on Windows), please check [vim-win32-installer releases page][win-inst-release] to know which versions are available.
 The repository makes a release once per day (nightly).

+Note that Vim's patch number in version tags is in 4-digits like `v8.2.0126`.
+Omitting leading zeros such as `v8.2.126` or `v8.2.1` is not allowed.

 ### Neovim